A Thermodynamic Framework for Coherently Driven Systems

 With this we have shown that the new definitions for heat and work are thermodynamically consistent.

-We note that the non-unique splitting of master equations into a unitary and a dissipative part has been leveraged before to describe the thermodynamics of systems coupled strongly to their environment~\cite{colla_2022}.
+We note that the nonunique splitting of master equations into a unitary and a dissipative part has been leveraged before to describe the thermodynamics of systems coupled strongly to their environment~\cite{colla_2022}.

-\textit{Empty Cavity}-- As a first example to illustrate our new thermodynamic framework we consider the case where there is no additional system inside the cavity, i.e. $\hat{H}' = \hat{H}_{\rm TD}'=0$, and there is no additional loss channel, $\mathcal{L}'=0$.
-In our new framework we find that contrary to the standard definitions, the power and heat current vanish in steady state, $P^{\rm io}=J^{\rm io}=0.$ This reflects the fact that the input is simply reflected by the cavity and, up to a phase, the output light is identical to it.
-The output light is thus just as valuable as the input light.
+\textit{Empty cavity} --- As a first example to illustrate our new thermodynamic framework, we consider the case where there is no additional system inside the cavity, i.e., $\hat{H}' = \hat{H}_{\rm TD}'=0$, and there is no additional loss channel, $\mathcal{L}'=0$.
+In our new framework we find that, contrary to the standard definitions, the power and heat current vanish in steady state, $P^{\rm io}=J^{\rm io}=0.$ This reflects the fact that the input is simply reflected by the cavity and, up to a phase, the output light is identical to it.
+The output light is, thus, just as valuable as the input light.